 To reuse already deployed USN applications and services.

-To include the sensor network management function in USN applications and services for automatic checking the USN elements malfunction.
+To include the sensor network management function in USN applications and services for automatic checking of the USN elements malfunction.

 To analyse application of USN applications and services for energy saving (e.g. electric lighting control, ventilation control, air conditioning and heating control, etc.)